siso/vagrant-docker-swarm/README.md

 ```

 Suspend a node `vagrant suspend worker1`, simulate outage on one node.
-Docker Swarm auto-heal by adding missing containers on remaining nodes to keep `web` service up and running:
+Docker Swarm auto-heals by adding missing containers on remaining nodes to keep `web` service up and running:

 ```
 docker node list